 For roles that require collaboration - which is most roles - this communication signal is as valuable as the technical signal.
 GitHub shows you what someone builds.
 Stack Overflow shows you how they think and explain.

-How to Search for Developers on Stack Overflow
+How to Search for Candidates Using Stack Overflow Profiles

-Stack Overflow doesn't have a recruiter search product anymore.
-But the platform's data is almost entirely public, which means you have multiple ways to find developers.
-Here are the four methods, ranked from simplest to most powerful.
+Stack Overflow doesn’t have a recruiter search product anymore.
+But the platform’s data is almost entirely public, which means you have multiple ways to find developers.
+Stack overflow recruitment sourcing now works entirely through public data - here are the four methods, ranked from simplest to most powerful.

 Method 1: Stack Overflow’s Built-In User Search

 Navigate to stackoverflow.com/users and use the search bar.
 You can filter by name, location (if the user filled it in), and sort by reputation.
-It's basic but useful for quick lookups.
+It’s the fastest way for recruiters to start a search, though the results are limited.
 The limitation: location data is user-reported and often incomplete.
-Many developers leave the field blank or write something unhelpful like "the internet."
+Many developers leave the field blank or write something unhelpful like “the internet.”

 Method 2: Google X-Ray Search